ahmedhammad97/P2P-Ping-Pong-Game/README.md

 The next steps are:
 - Designing the game GUI, perhaps using HTML5 Canvas or SVG.
-- Track the mouse movement on the client side, and send the Y-position whenever it changes.
+- ~~Track the mouse movement on the client side, and send the Y-position whenever it changes.~~ Done.
+- Move the player whenever the mouse position changes.
 - Move the "ghost" player position whenever the client receives a new position update.